Software Systems (BCompSc)

-Applying to the Computer Science co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
-As a co-op student, you will play a large role in assisting projects designed and implemented by professionals and may also:
+The Computer Science Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
+As a Co-op student, you will assist in projects designed and implemented by professionals and may also:

 - Analyze and develop computer solutions

 - Design and create new software, and modify and test existing software used in a broad range of businesses and industries

 - Plan and implement computer security systems for database access control

 Co-op students have completed work terms for employers such as:

 Given the range of applications in use today, computer science alumni have established careers in a range of economic sectors including health care, communications, manufacturing, banking, retail, electrical and entertainment.